Phase 2 Waiver Requests and Programme Change Requests

 In addition to the general Phase 2 Waiver Request policies, waiver requests have to be submitted if the following condition is met:

-- Observations will exceed the saturation limit by more than a factor of two, even if that saturation is not due to the target itself.
+- In imaging or polarimetry, a saturation of factor 10 (even if that saturation is not due to the target itself) is the maximum acceptable without an approved waiver.
 In this context the requester should carefully note two things:

 - The request should contain the estimated factor above saturation that is anticipated, as well as an assessment of the number of affected pixels (in terms of the diameter of the affected region, in pixels).
 Both numbers can be obtained through the use of the ETC and the NAOS-PS.

-- In the even that a saturation waiver request is granted it is always done so conditionally where the following conditions will apply:
+- In the event that a saturation waiver request is granted it is always done so conditionally where the following conditions will apply:

 - You must explicitly reference the README the fact that saturation has been approved to a level of a factor of FF and up to a diameter of ~PP pixels.

 - In such cases there will be some remanence (which goes below the noise background only after tens of readouts) at the location of the saturated stars.

 - This will result in 3 electronic ghosts spreading over tens of pixels with a level of a few tens of ADU.

 - If the star saturates by more than expected, the OB will be classified as "out of constraints --- do not repeat" independent of the ambient conditions.